spoongaming61/Splatlogger/README.md

 # Splatlogger
-Python tool for logging the info of players you've played with in Splatoon matches using TCPGecko.
+CLI Python program for logging the info of players you've played with in Splatoon matches using TCPGecko.

-To use run ```python /Splatlogger/main.py x.x.x.x args``` where "x.x.x.x" is your Wii U's LAN IP address and "args" are any additional arguments.
+To use run ```python /path/to/Splatlogger/main.py x.x.x.x args``` where "x.x.x.x" is your Wii U's LAN IP address and "args" are any additional arguments.

-Running without any arguments will simply print basic player information to the console.
+Running with just the IP address will print player PIDs, PNIDs and names to the console without logging.

 Additional arguments: